 -the patent applicant of the patent application or

 -by any other interested person

-For a national phase application /PCT international application entering India it is advised to file an express request for patent examination before the expiry of 31 months.
+For a national phase application /PCT international application entering India, it is advised to file an express request for patent examination before the expiry of 31 months.

 Once the patent application is examined, the Patent office issues an examination report to the patent applicant which is generally known as First Examination Report (FER).
 The examiner submits this to the controller.
-It usually contains prior arts similar to claimed invention.
-Prior art here means existing documents before the date of filing, similar to claimed invention.
+It usually contains prior arts similar to the claimed invention.
+Prior art here means existing documents before the date of filing, similar to the claimed invention.
 It need not be commercially available.
 It is just evidence which proves that the claimed invention is already known

-In case, the patent application is found to be in order for grant, the patent is granted, if there is no pre-grant opposition filed or pending by a third party.
+In case, the patent application is found to be in order for grant, the patent is granted if there is no pre-grant opposition filed or pending by a third party.

 What is the fees I need to pay for making Request for Patent Examination?

 The prescribed fee for e-filing is given below:

 |Normal application for patent||4000||10000||20000|